donnemartin/donnemartin.github.io/_posts/2014-12-20-speeding-up-hadoop-mapreduce-jobs-with-s3distcp.md

 [Apache DistCp](http://hadoop.apache.org/docs/r1.2.1/distcp.html) is an open-source tool that uses MapReduce under the hood to copy large amounts of data.

 [S3DistCp](http://docs.aws.amazon.com/ElasticMapReduce/latest/DeveloperGuide/UsingEMR_s3distcp.html) is an extension of DistCp that is optimized to work with Amazon S3.
-S3DistCp can also be used to combine smaller files and aggregate them together, taking in a pattern and target file to combine smaller input files to larger ones.
+S3DistCp is useful for combining smaller files and aggregate them together, taking in a pattern and target file to combine smaller input files to larger ones.
 S3DistCp can also be used to transfer large volumes of data from S3 to your Hadoop cluster.

 S3DistCp can be used with the [EMR CLI](http://docs.aws.amazon.com/ElasticMapReduce/latest/DeveloperGuide/emr-cli-install.html)